working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 ```

 As you can see our new IP Resource type, as defined by the CRD that we are gonna create from these structs, is
-going to have two fields: "Address" and "Reassign"
+going to have two fields: "Address" and "Reassign".
-The corresponding Status part of the resource, has a lot more fields, which we are using for bookkeeping.
+The corresponding "status" part of the resource, has a lot more fields, which we are using for bookkeeping.

-After we have created those structs and know how the CRD needs to look like, we actually autogenerate the CRD yaml:
+After we have created those structs and know how the CRD needs to look like, we actually auto-generate the CRD yaml:
 ```
 operator-sdk generate k8s
 operator-sdk generate openapi